MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

 ## Add a cluster connection

-To add a connection to your Azure Data Explorer cluster, do the following:
+To add a connection to your Azure Data Explorer cluster:

 1. From the main left menu, select **Query**.